 Suppose we want to select three songs at random from our list of favorite songs to play.
 These will all be added to our new playlist of top songs.

 The following program allows us to accomplish this task:

 import random favorite_songs = ["Ring of Fire", "9 to 5", "Come on Eileen", "Everybody Wants to Rule the World"] songs_to_play = random.choices(favorite_songs, k=3) for s in songs_to_play: print(s)

 Come on Eileen 9 to 5 Ring of Fire

-Let’s break down how this works.
-First, we have imported the random library into our code, then we declared a variable called “favorite_songs” which stores a list of our favorite songs.
+First, we have imported the random library into our code.
+Then, we declared a Python variable called “favorite_songs”.
+This variable stores a list of our favorite songs.

-Then, we used a for loop to go through each item in the list of randomly-generated song options and print out each option to the console.
+We used a Python for loop to go through each item in the list of randomly-generated song options.
+This loop prints out each option to the console.
 As you can see, our code returned a list of three songs that we can play, at random.

 This tutorial explored, with reference to examples, how to use these methods to retrieve random items from a list.
 Now you’re ready to start using these methods like a Python pro!